CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

    ![Picture1](media/lab15-6.png)

 1. Identify the lines in the code samples where you need to include your Translator service's **Key** and **Endpoint**.
-With your key and endpoint, you would be able to send a request to the Translator service, and receive a response like you saw in the demo.
+With your key and endpoint, you would be able to send a request to the Translator service and receive a response as you saw in the demo.

    ![Picture1](media/lab15-7.png)

-1. Navigate to the left hand menu.
+1. Navigate to the left-hand menu.
 Under *Resource Management*, select *Keys and Endpoint*.
 If you were to build an application, you would find your key and endpoint here.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: